-Onboarding is the process of acquainting new customers or users with your product with the goal of reducing churn rate, growing engagement, building long-term return customer relationships, and improving LTV.
-Through onboarding, you can educate customers on how to get the most out of your product, improve customer loyalty, and have a higher chance of gaining brand fans.
+Onboarding is the process of acquainting new clients or users with your product to reduce churn rate, grow engagement, build long-term return customer relationships, and improve LTV.
+Through it, you can educate clients on how to get the most out of your product, improve customer loyalty, and have a higher chance of gaining brand fans.

 Why onboarding is a must

 To grow, a business needs both great customer acquisition and customer retention strategies in place.
 Onboarding is just that.
-When done right, onboarding helps clear up any questions or concerns customers may have about your product or service; when unaddressed, these questions usually go towards your customer support team or, in the worst-case scenario, stop the user/customer from seeing your product as a solution at all, contributing to high churn rate and low customer lifetime value.
+When done right, it helps clear up any questions or concerns customers may have about your product or service.
+When unaddressed, these questions usually go towards your customer support team or, in the worst-case scenario, stop the user/client from seeing your product as a solution at all, contributing to high churn rate and low customer lifetime value.

 Onboarding is especially necessary for complex SaaS solutions, where customers are most likely to struggle when using the product.
 Your job is to give them all the necessary information, guides, and resources to help them through the learning curve.